getify/You-Dont-Know-JS/get-started/apA.md

 // Welcome, students!
 ```

 Here, a `mathClass` object is linked via its prototype to a `Classroom` object.
-Through this link, the `mathClass.welcome()` function call is delegated to the method defined on `Classroom`.
+Through this linkage, the function call `mathClass.welcome()` is delegated to the method defined on `Classroom`.

 The prototypal class pattern would have labeled this delegation behavior "inheritance," and alternatively have defined it (with the same behavior) as: